 “I truly don’t see one as a bad shot, quite honestly.
 I’ve won at two out of the three tracks in this Round – I’ve got a couple grandfather clocks from Martinsville, and a couple cowboy hats from Texas.
 One of the tracks I’d really like to win at, and we’ve had some good runs there, is Phoenix.
 Quite honestly, I don’t want to wait that long, but I’ve always had that track circled on the schedule.
 It would be really nice to go out west and win one, in front of a lot of friends and family.
 Honestly, the next four race tracks have been so good to us.”

 2017 Driver Point Standings: 3rd

 2017 Playoff Position: 3rd

-- This Week’s No. 88 Ideal Door/Menards Toyota Tundra… The No. 88 ThorSport Racing team will unload chassis No. 63 for Friday night’s Lucas Oil 150 at Phoenix International Raceway (PIR).
-This is the same chassis Matt Crafton piloted to two top-five, and four top-10 finishes, earlier this season at Martinsville Speedway (9th), Gateway Motorsports Park (4th), New Hampshire Motor Speedway (6th), and Martinsville Speedway (2nd).
+- This Week’s No. 88 Ideal Door/Menards Toyota Tundra… The No. 88 ThorSport Racing team will unload chassis No. 63 for Saturday’s Texas Roadhouse 200 at Martinsville Speedway.
+This is the same chassis Matt Crafton piloted to a ninth-place finish earlier this season at the .526-mile Martinsville Speedway (April, 2017), a fourth-place finish at Gateway Motorsports Park (June, 2017), and a sixth-place finish at New Hampshire Motor Speedway (September, 2017).

-- Season Stats… In 21 starts this season, the ThorSport Racing driver has one win (Eldora), one pole (Michigan), and has led 321 laps en route to five top-five, and 15 top-10 finishes.
+- Season Stats… In 19 starts this season, the ThorSport Racing driver has one win (Eldora), one pole (Michigan), and has led 214 laps en route to four top-five, and 13 top-10 finishes.